-First and foremost, I am SO grateful for my life.
-I am grateful for the ups and downs because it means that I am LIVING.
+I am so grateful for my life.
+I am grateful for the ups and downs because it means that I am living.

 10 years ago, I'd had enough

 I was sick and tired of being sick and tired and I had an epiphany that I was the common denominator in my misery.
 Similar to a lot of like-minded people with their mental health having negative impacts, I had no idea what to do or where to turn and I wasn't too keen on asking for help, because if I did, then you would see that it was all a house of cards, and I wasn't too sure I was ready for it to all come crashing down.

 It became clear to me that drinking alcohol was no longer offering me the love and support I felt it once had, so I decided to give it up altogether.
 I am a whole decade into a sober life, and I wanted to share a few things I have learned in that time.

 I loathed myself.
 My inner critic was horrible.
 After some time and effort, the things that I say to myself have become kinder, more compassionate, and more understanding.